TheArturthur/CoppermindScraper/Cosmere/Manywar.md

 ### Creation of Nightblood
 For more information, see [[Nightblood\|Nightblood]].
-Working together, Vasher and Shashara successfully managed to develop Nightblood, a Type IV Biochromatic Entity.
+Working together, Vasher and Shashara successfully managed to develop Nightblood, a Type IV BioChromatic Entity.
 Patterned after [[Shardblade\|Shardblades]] that Vasher had seen on a visit to the planet [[Roshar\|Roshar]], Nightblood was designed to be a similarly destructive weapon.
 Through a complex and experimental process they created a sentient sword with a Command to destroy evil.
 Unfortunately, as a sword, Nightblood had no concept of the difference between good and evil, and so could be used to wreak great destruction.

 ## Late Events
 ### The Battle of Twilight Falls
 The Battle of Twilight Falls was the final engagement of the Manywar.
 It was the only battle of the Manywar where Nightblood was used in the battle.
 The sheer number of casualties caused by Shashara wielding Nightblood was devastating.
 Over the course of the battle, the leader of the Pahn Unity, the coalition of nations against Hanald, was killed.

 ### Death of Shashara
 Vasher was horrified by the destruction caused by the use of Nightblood.
-Shashara planned on revealing the secrets of how to create Type IV Biochromatic Entities to the rest of Nalthis.
+Shashara planned on revealing the secrets of how to create Type IV BioChromatic Entities to the rest of Nalthis.
 Vasher disagreed, believing that he couldn't allow such powerful weapons to become widely available.
 He and Shashara argued about it, and he ended up murdering her with Nightblood to stop her.
 Furious at the death of his sister, Denth defected from Vasher's side and never forgave him for it.

 ## Resolution
 ### Return of Kalad's Phantoms